CAF Accepting Applications for 2023 Medical Research Grants & Fellowships

 Junior and senior faculty are eligible; fellows and trainees are not eligible.
 Investigators must interact directly with patients or patient-related data.
 Basic research, when included in this “Ongoing Clinical Research” program, must be related to a direct clinical focus of the grant application.

-Interested individuals are invited to submit a letter of intent by December 20, 2021, which includes the name of primary applicant, affiliation, and focus of proposal (not to exceed one paragraph).
-The completed application is due Monday, February 7, 2022.
-Notification will be given to applicants by June 30, 2022.
-Both the letter of intent and the application should be emailed in PDF format to: email@example.com
+Interested individuals are invited to submit a letter of intent by December 20, 2022, which includes the name of primary applicant, affiliation, and focus of proposal (not to exceed one paragraph).
+The completed application (including letters of reference, which must be submitted by the authors of the letters) is due Monday, February 6, 2023.
+Both the letter of intent and the application should be emailed in PDF format to email@example.com.
+All applicants will be notified in June 2023 regarding the status of their funding.

 The Cooley’s Anemia Foundation invites national and international clinical and basic science investigators (postdoctoral or junior faculty) to apply for its prestigious fellowship program.
 Applications should be focused on the understanding or treatment of thalassemia or a complication that is related to thalassemia.
 The areas of interest include, but are not limited to, studies of globin gene regulation, globin gene transfer and expression, fetal hemoglobin production, hematopoietic stem cell research, bone marrow transplantation, iron chelation and iron overload, endocrine and cardiac disorders in thalassemia, and transfusion therapy and its complications.